 If you feel pet insurance is expensive, if possible, consider setting aside a saving of about $100 a month.
-This fund could help during times when your pet needs medical treatment for illness or injury.
+This fund could help during times when your pet needs medical treatment for illnesses or injuries.

 As mentioned before, owning a dog can lead to various planned and unplanned expenses that can make a mess of your monthly household budget.
 In this scenario, you could consider the following alternatives to fund these costs.

-According to the New Zealand Companion Animal Council’s report, “Companion Animals in New Zealand 2016” (an update on the 2011 survey) 28% of Kiwis have at least one dog, which equates to approximately 700,000 dogs.
-However, owning a dog does not come cheap.
+Around a third of Kiwis have at least one dog, however, owning a dog does not come cheap.
 In any situation involving your finances, it is best to examine the potential implications of the decision you make.
 While there are several benefits to having a furry friend at your side, it is essential that you estimate the financial costs of owning a dog before you take the plunge.